It finally feels like Christmas!

 - tsp. of coconut oil

-- In a small bowl make the flax egg.
+- In a small bowl make the flax egg – set aside.

-- Slowly whisk it into the melted butter and cocoa mixture.
+- Add the flax egg and slowly whisk it into the melted butter and cocoa mixture.
 Continue to whisk until it thickens.

-- Press mixture into a parchment lined 9"x13" pan and place in fridge, covered.
+- Press mixture into a parchment lined 9″x13″ pan, using a large spoon to smooth evenly and place in fridge, covered.

 - Take the chilled base out of the fridge.
 Spoon the custard layer over top, using a offset spatula or spatula to smooth evenly over top of bottom layer.

-- You want the base to set and harden completely.
+- Return to fridge, covered, to set at least 2 hours.
+You want the base to set and harden completely.

 - Once chilled, remove from fridge.
 Carefully lift out of the pan using the parchment paper.